laurentperrinet/openRetina/README.md

 - be entirely open-sourced, accessible (in terms of access to the soft- and hard-ware),
 - be extensible for use in academics and education,
-- mimic key properties of the early visual system in rodents to primates.
+- mimic key properties of the early visual system in rodents to primates,
+- be flexible enough to be multi-displinary from computer vision to computational neuroscience and from robotics to prosthetics.

 The architecture is based on the client (e.g. the raspberry pi) grasping images and transforming them into events which are then transferred through the network.